alexmt/svg2png/README.md

 svg2png
 =======

-A simple web service which converts intpu SVG into PNG.
+A simple web service which converts input SVG into PNG.